Step forward, right into the future, without tripping. No need to hold on to what was. No need to look back. Just let go and move on.

 Events do change us, sometimes for good, sometimes for the worse.
 The thing is, when we hurt, we want to hurt back.
 It’s wired into us at the reptilian level, a survival mechanism, I presume.
 But what good does it do?

 How does hurting someone back fix anything at all?
+Does it help you move forward?

 I realize now that if a part of my body gives me trouble, on the right side or the left, I don’t attack it.